madesimply/fluent/README.md

 }

 /**
- * along with the context, methods are passed an run function
+ * along with the context, methods are passed an chain
- * this function allows you to run other ops in the chain */ type Opts = {
+ * this function allows you to run other chains within methods */ type Opts = {
   ctx: Context;
-  run?: (op: any) => Promise<any>;
+  chain?: any;
 }

 /**